richgel999/ufo_data/bin/anon_pdf.md

-**(PUBLIC DOMAIN)** - 5 May 2001 — Jacques Vallee meets with a group including Jim Westwood, an intelligence consultant who had done extensive work for Hal Puthoff.
+**(PUBLIC DOMAIN)** - 5 May 2001 — Jacques Vallée meets with a group including Jim Westwood, an intelligence consultant who had done extensive work for Hal Puthoff.
 Westwood claims to know that the MJ-12 documents are disinformation and suggests Roswell was a counterintelligence exercise designed to flush out spies.
 Westwood tells him a month later that “Puthoff really wants to find the hardware,” despite Westwood believing none such hardware actually existed.
-Westwood states an Operation Shocker used disinformation including false UAP data to trick Soviet Russia to believe the US had capabilities it didn’t; double agents were used for this.
+Westwood states an **Operation Shocker** used disinformation including false UAP data to trick Soviet Russia to believe the US had capabilities it didn’t; double agents were used for this.

 *   [https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248](https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248)